anshad/springboot-rabbitmq/README.md

 The Receiver is a simple POJO that defines a method for receiving messages.
 When you register it to receive messages, you can name it anything you want.

-> *For convenience, this POJO also has a CountDownLatch.
-This allows it to signal that the message is received.
-This is something you are not likely to implement in a production application.*

 # Register the listener and send a message

 Spring AMQP’s ``RabbitTemplate`` provides everything you need to send and receive messages with RabbitMQ.
 Specifically, you need to configure: